 Whether you wish to pursue a career on board or ashore, we can put you on the path to chartered status to enter this fast-developing industry.
 Our range of MEng and BEng Ship Science degree courses are accredited by the Royal Institution of Naval Architects (RINA), Institute for Marine Engineering, Science and Technology (IMarEST) and the Institution of Mechanical Engineers (IMechE).

 Our high-calibre students are actively sought after by leading maritime engineering companies for sponsorship, work placements and employment.
 The transferable project management and design skills you learn on this course are also highly marketable for a variety of other industries.
 Ship Science degree graduates have landed jobs at Lloyd’s Register, BAE Systems, BP Shipping Ltd, Global Maritime Consultancy and QinetiQ to name a few leading organisations.
-Currently, 95% of our graduates secure professional jobs only six months after graduation.
+Currently, 97% of our graduates secure professional jobs only six months after graduation (DLHE, 2014).

 At the end of year two, you can opt to study abroad in the second semester of year three at one of our partner institutes, including the renowned Webb Institute in the USA.